 Do you tend to set big fat writing goals for yourself?
 Today’s column describes what the Japanese can teach you about writing….

-As you can imagine, I’ve been spending all my spare time thinning stuff.
-We wore our shredder to oblivion getting rid of old financial documents and we gave away 18 boxes of books last weekend.
-But I’ve also discovered a few treasures.
+When my family and I moved out of our house for a major renovation 10 years ago, we wore our paper shredder to oblivion getting rid of old financial documents.
+And we gave away more than 18 boxes of books.
+But we also discovered a few treasures.

-One is the short book One Small Step Can Change Your Life by Robert Maurer a professor at the UCLA school of medicine.
-I’m embarrassed to admit I received the book as a gift from a friend many years ago — and the teeny tiny volume somehow buried itself in the stacks of clutter in my office.
-It emerged from hibernation last week and I read it for the first time.
+One was the short book One Small Step Can Change Your Life by Robert Maurer, a professor at the UCLA school of medicine.
+I recall being briefly embarrassed to realize I had received the book as a gift from a friend many years ago — and the teeny tiny volume somehow buried itself in the stacks of clutter in my office.
+It emerged from hibernation while we were decluttering and I read it for the first time.
 What a winner!
 And what lessons this book offers.

 The woman became so enthusiastic about her success in achieving this modest goal she asked for more exercise.
 Maurer and his colleague then helped her build the exercise habit, minute by minute.
 Within a few months, the woman’s resistance had disappeared and she enthusiastically embraced a full aerobics workout.

 - Unsticks you from creative blocks

 - Bypasses the fight-or-flight response associated with fear